odin-lang/odin-lang.org/content/docs/overview.md

 	using foo := &foos[j] // "reference", changes to `f` or `i` are visible outside this scope fmt.println(j, foo, f, i)
 }

+// By-reference range-based through pointer for v, j in &foos {
+	using v // v is now a variable reference as `foos` was passed by pointer fmt.println(j, foo, f, i)
+}
 ```

 #### 'defer if'